 Applicant assessment involves non-invasive testing, including but not limited to: drug testing, psychological evaluations, medical history examinations, questionnaires on professional and educational history, ultrasounds, and bloodwork.

-Once approved, donors begin a regimen of medications to stimulate production of multiple mature eggs.
+Once approved, donors begin a regimen of medications to stimulate production of multiple mature oocytes.
 The self-administered shots are relatively pain-free after the first few injections.

 Egg retrieval is performed under light anesthesia, with most women returning to their regular daily activities within 24 hours.
 Normal side effects include light bleeding, abdominal pain or cramping, and constipation.

 Donors do not sell their eggs; selling eggs under any circumstance is illegal.
 They are compensated for the time and effort spent undergoing the egg donor process.

 Donor compensation can range between $5,000 - $7,000.

 Altruistic women just like you ensure an infertility diagnosis isn’t the end to our patients’ aspirations of having children and becoming intended parents.
 While financial compensation is a component of the donation process, the emotional rewards of giving the gift of life far outweigh the monetary value.

 We provide all funding for your egg donation; you are not required to pay for any testing, fertility treatments, or donation.
 You will not incur any fees or costs, and you will receive various genetic and reproductive tests worth an estimated $2,500.
 These tests will not only serve as a guide to your general and reproductive health, but also prove invaluable if you decide to have a family.

 Young, healthy women who wish to join our donor program may also consider freezing eggs for their own future use.
 Egg preservation through freezing offers peace of mind to those unsure of when they want to have children, yet know they wish to experience pregnancy and being a prospective parent later in life.
 To learn more about your options, please call us or schedule a consultation with your primary care physician.